 He is the founding Chair of Toronto’s Waterfront Regeneration Trust and served as Chancellor of Ryerson University in Toronto.
 He is the past Chair, Ontario Place Corporation, Chair, Advisory Council of the Nuclear Waste Management Organization (NWMO), and President, David Crombie & Associates Inc. He became an Officer of the Order of Canada in 2005.

-Alexander Brown was elected as a TDSB trustee in 2014.
+Alexander Brown was elected as a TDSB trustee in 2014 and re-elected in 2018.
 He represents students, families and public education supporters in Willowdale.

 He earned a degree in Biology from McMaster University before gaining credentials as an ESL instructor (English as a Second a Language).
 Alexander started his teaching career at the Board of Education in Osaka, Japan where he lived for more than a decade.
 As a career councillor, social justice advocate, and environmental activist he understands the important role that well-funded, public education plays in bringing about positive change and in creating a healthy, inclusive, and equitable society.